mandrasch/dokku-docker-php-db-demo/README.md

 - [ ] What is the best way to combine DDEV for local development and docker compose for deployment?
 - [ ] Switch to serversideup/php:8.2-fpm-nginx ?
 - [ ] Try with Craft CMS and add worker
+- [ ] Dokku - learn about release tasks
+- [ ] For more efficient zero downtime deployments, add healthchecks to your app.json.
+See https://dokku.com/docs/deployment/zero-downtime-deploys/ for examples

 ## How was this created?